 Code signing will change the timestamp of the executable being signed.
 If you are signing your executable be sure to upload the signed version of the executable to BugSplat so that our backend can load the correct executable in order to calculate the call stack.

 Applications that are protected by anti-cheat or copy protection software sometimes require additional software to be run on the BugSplat backend.
-BugSplat supports VM Protect but it must be configured by our support.
-Please contact [email protected] to configure unwinding VM Protect crash reports or to request support for other anti-cheat or copy protection solutions.
+BugSplat supports VMProtect by using their MiniDumpFixer tool.
+However, this support must be configured by our team on the backend.
+Please contact [email protected] to set up the configuration for your database, or to request support for other anti-cheat or copy protection solutions.

 In order to keep crash processing times low BugSplat limits both the size of a symbol store as well as the size of any individual file in a symbol store.